A Twitch Chat Etiquette Guide for New Viewers

 -

-hear how many viewers they have.
-If they choose to, they can see the number from their own streaming
+to hear how many viewers they have.
+If they choose to, they can see the number from their own

 -

+own.
 Avoid asking how to get more viewers to your channel; growth is a gradual process.
-You cannot force
+You cannot

 -

+etiquette.
 Those users have chosen to lurk, and they can stop lurking and chat if they choose.
-At that point, you
+At

-can say hi to them- otherwise, calling out lurkers is considered rude.
-It can cause anxiety and drive
+that point, you can say hi to them- otherwise, calling out lurkers is considered rude.
+It can cause

 -